ghoomfrog/silili/README.md

 	<dd>us (<i>lit.</i> me me)
 </dl>

-This is not necessary when the word is preceded by a numeral or determiner where it would be otherwise redundant.
-The following examples have redundancies inside parentheses:
+This is not necessary when the word is preceded by a numeral or determiner where it would be otherwise unnecessary.
+The following examples have an unnecessary word inside parentheses:

 <dl>
 	<dt>tu kiw (kiw)